jordandixit/design-system/template/component-spec.md

 * DO NOT invent states
 * DO NOT simplify structure

-If something is unclear → mark it as:
+If something is unclear:

-"unspecified"
+→ mark it as "unspecified"

 ---